Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Applying Wrapped Haptic Displays to Communicate 1-DoF Robot Uncertainty

 \p{Independent Variables} We compared three different types of feedback (see \fig{setup_study2}): \begin{itemize} \item A graphical user interface (\textbf{GUI}) that displayed the robot's uncertainty on a computer monitor. \item Our soft haptic display placed \textbf{Flat} on the table. \item Our proposed approach where we \textbf{Wrapped} the haptic display around the robot arm. \end{itemize} All three types of feedback showed the same information but used different modalities.
-Within the \textbf{GUI} baseline we displayed uncertainty on a computer screen that was located in front of the user.
-Here uncertainty was shown as a percentage, where numbers close to $0\%$ meant that the robot was certain about that specific part of the task, and numbers close to $100\%$ indicated that the robot was uncertain about what it had learned.
+In the \textbf{GUI} baseline we displayed uncertainty on a computer screen in front of the user.
+Here uncertainty was shown as a percentage, where numbers close to $100\%$ indicated that the robot was uncertain at the current state.
 The \textbf{Flat} and \textbf{Wrapped} interfaces used the 1-DoF soft haptic display from Section \ref{Haptic Display and Design}.
-Uncertainty was linearly scaled on the haptic display from $1-3$ psi ($6.89 - 20.68$ kPa).
+Uncertainty was linearly scaled from $1-3$ psi ($6.89 - 20.68$ kPa).
 Here $1$ psi (deflated bags) corresponded to $0\%$ uncertainty and $3$ psi (inflated bags) corresponded to $100\%$ uncertainty.
-The \textbf{Flat} haptic display was placed in a designated area next to the human, such that participants could periodically touch it while guiding the robot.
+The \textbf{Flat} haptic display was placed in a designated area next to the human, such that participants could periodically touch it during the experiment.

-\p{Experimental Setup} Participants completed three different tasks with each of the three feedback conditions (i.e., nine total trials).
-In the \textit{Organizing} task participants were asked to guide the robot to close a drawer, pick up a ball, and then place the ball in the basket.
-In the \textit{Shelving} task participants kinesthetically taught the robot to close a drawer and then pull an empty container from the shelf.
-Finally, in the \textit{Cleaning} task participants taught the robot to pick up a ball from the top of the shelf, place it in the basket, and drag the basket to a marked location (\fig{setup_study2} shows \textit{Cleaning} task).